 Meets the following criteria: The donation is at least $56.00, and the thank-you gift bears your station’s name and/or logo and is valued at no more than $11.20.

 Your station is required to provide a written disclosure or receipt for donations of $75 or more that are partly for goods or services and partly for a donation.
-(The IRS uses concert tickets as an example.)
+Your station must provide a good faith estimate of the fair market value of the item(s) (the IRS uses concert tickets as an example.)
 This is referred to as a “Quid Pro Quo” contribution.

 Other details from the IRS: